-Google's fleet of self-driving cars have been active since 2009, driving 804, 672 kilometers with out a crash.
-Compare this to human drivers, who get in to at least one accident every 804, 672 kilometers.
+Google's fleet of self-driving cars has been active since 2009, driving 804, 672 kilometres without a crash.
+Compare this to human drivers, who get into at least one accident every 804, 672 kilometres.

 "If the car is in autonomous mode and the car is in an accident, Volvo is responsible for that accident."

-Volvo are confident about their autonomous driving technology, and have made a commitment to take responsibility for any accident that occurs when the car is in autonomous mode at the Federal Government enquiry into social issues around driverless cars.
+Volvo is confident about its autonomous driving technology and has committed to take responsibility for any accident that occurs when the car is in autonomous mode at the Federal Government enquiry into social issues around driverless cars.